White blood cell differential: Cell types and result interpretation

 Immature granulocytes are immature forms of neutrophils and other granulocytes (eosinophils and basophils).
 This classification consists of metamyelocytes, myelocytes and promyelocytes, which may be enumerated separately in the manual differential or reported together as immature granulocytes (IG) by automated methods.
 Immature granulocytes are normally found in the bone marrow, but not in peripheral blood.

-When present in significant quantities in the blood, immature granulocytes can indicate infection and inflammation, as well as myeloproliferative disease, leukemia and other conditions affecting the marrow.
+When present in significant quantities in the blood, immature granulocytes can indicate infection and inflammation, as well as myeloproliferative disease, leukaemia and other conditions affecting the marrow.
 IGs may also be increased in steroid use and pregnancy.
-Chronic myeloid leukemia often presents with a high number of immature granulocytes in the peripheral blood.
-Abnormal promyelocytes with multiple Auer rods, called faggot cells, occur in acute promyelocytic leukemia.
+Chronic myeloid leukaemia often presents with a high number of immature granulocytes in the peripheral blood.
+Abnormal promyelocytes with multiple Auer rods, called faggot cells, occur in acute promyelocytic leukaemia.